 If you’re uncertain about how likely your paper is to fall into one of these categories, download our free worksheet “Assessing rejection risk”.
 It’ll help you identify which aspects you should improve to protect your paper against the risk of rejection.

 The great thing is that all of the above-mentioned reasons for rejection can be avoided.
 We have provided a wide array of tools, guidelines and worksheets to help you with these problems (have a look at the relevant resources below).
-If you want to learn, step-by-step, how to get around all of these common errors and write your paper in the most efficient way, join our online course “How to publish in peer-reviewed journals”.
+If you want to learn, step-by-step, how to get around all of these common errors and write your paper in the most efficient way, sign-up for our next paper-writing course.
 It covers all the topics above, and guides you smoothly through the paper-writing process.

 - Free worksheet: “Assessing rejection risk”